daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 Choose the ESXi image that you just uploaded and complete the wizard.

-Now the baseline is created we need to attach it to hosts, clusters or datacenters objects.
+Now the baseline is created we can attach it to host, cluster or datacenter objects.

 ## Attach the baseline and remediate the host

 Now attach the baseline to the cluster by right clicking on it, in the contextual menu go to "Update manager" > "Attache baseline" > Check the baseline you just created and click OK.

-All the hosts in your cluster now have the baseline attached and can be scanned and remediated.
+All the hosts in your cluster now have the baseline attached and can be scanned and remediated (you can attach it on a per host basis).

-_Note that you can attach the baseline on a per host basis if you don't want it on all the hosts in this cluster._

 Scan your cluster for updates by right right-clicking on it > Update Manager > Scan for Updates and wait for the scan to finish.
 You'll see that your cluster is non compliant to your attached baselines.